 The first thing you will see is your Sites tab and a list of all Sites that you have in your LastPass account.
 Tapping on any of these Sites will bring up your Site action menu:

-This menu allows you to Delete the entry, Launch your Site in the LastPass browser, View the Site entry and credentials, Edit the Site, Copy the Username or Password from the entry to the iOS clipboard, or Show the Password.
-Launching your site from the Vault will AutoFill your login credentials for that particular Site.
-Look below for more information on web browsing using the LastPass iOS app.
+This menu allows you to Delete the entry, Launch your Site in the LastPass browser, View the Site entry and credentials, Edit the Site, Copy the Username or Password from the entry to the iOS clipboard, or Show the Password, or Share the item, or Delete the item.
+Launching your site from the Vault will AutoFill your login credentials for that particular Site using the LastPass in-App browser.

 The Notes tab is a separate listing of all the Secure Notes that you have stored in LastPass.
 Tapping on a Note here will allow you to view the Note: